garylirocks/quickrefs/ansible.markdown

 - **Job Templates**:
   - what inventory to run against
   - what playbook to run, and survey for variables
-  - waht credentials to use
+  - what credentials to use
 - **Workflow Templates**:
   - you can build a workflow by joining multiple steps together(each step could be job templates, other workflow templates, repo sync, inventory source sync, approvals, etc), similar to Azure Logic Apps
   - the included job templates could have different inventories, playbooks, credentials, etc